ivoputzer/cli-args-parser-kata/readme.md

 **IMPORTANT:**  Implement the requirements focusing on **writing the best code** you can produce.

 **CODE SUBMISSION:** Add the code to your own Github account and send us the link.

+Credits to [Ivo Putzer](https://github.com/ivoputzer) for the original idea.